US Foods (NYSE:USFD) Price Target Raised to $84.00

-US Foods (NYSE:USFD – Get Free Report) had its target price raised by research analysts at Morgan Stanley from $81.00 to $84.00 in a research report issued on Friday,Benzinga reports.
-The brokerage currently has an “overweight” rating on the stock.
-Morgan Stanley’s target price suggests a potential upside of 17.25% from the stock’s current price.
+US Foods (NYSE:USFD – Free Report) had its price target hoisted by UBS Group from $83.00 to $84.00 in a research note issued to investors on Friday,Benzinga reports.
+The firm currently has a buy rating on the stock.

-Other equities research analysts also recently issued research reports about the company.
-Barclays lifted their target price on US Foods from $82.00 to $85.00 and gave the stock an “overweight” rating in a report on Friday, February 14th.
-Truist Financial increased their price target on US Foods from $78.00 to $80.00 and gave the stock a “buy” rating in a research report on Friday, February 14th.
-Piper Sandler increased their target price on US Foods from $75.00 to $77.00 and gave the stock an “overweight” rating in a report on Tuesday, February 18th.
-UBS Group boosted their price target on US Foods from $77.00 to $83.00 and gave the company a “buy” rating in a research note on Friday, February 14th.
-Finally, StockNews.com downgraded shares of US Foods from a “strong-buy” rating to a “buy” rating in a research note on Saturday, March 22nd.
-One investment analyst has rated the stock with a hold rating, eleven have issued a buy rating and one has issued a strong buy rating to the company’s stock.
-According to MarketBeat, the stock currently has a consensus rating of “Buy” and an average price target of $73.00.
+Other equities research analysts have also issued research reports about the stock.
+Guggenheim reiterated a “buy” rating and issued a $80.00 price objective on shares of US Foods in a research note on Monday, April 14th.
+Barclays increased their price objective on shares of US Foods from $82.00 to $85.00 and gave the company an “overweight” rating in a research note on Friday, February 14th.
+Truist Financial increased their price objective on shares of US Foods from $78.00 to $80.00 and gave the company a “buy” rating in a research note on Friday, February 14th.
+Morgan Stanley raised their price target on shares of US Foods from $81.00 to $84.00 and gave the stock an “overweight” rating in a research note on Friday.
+Finally, Piper Sandler raised their price target on shares of US Foods from $75.00 to $77.00 and gave the stock an “overweight” rating in a research note on Tuesday, February 18th.
+One equities research analyst has rated the stock with a hold rating, eleven have issued a buy rating and one has issued a strong buy rating to the company.
+According to data from MarketBeat, the stock presently has an average rating of “Buy” and a consensus target price of $73.00.

-US Foods (NYSE:USFD – Get Free Report) last released its quarterly earnings results on Thursday, May 8th.
-The company reported $0.68 earnings per share for the quarter, missing the consensus estimate of $0.69 by ($0.01).
+US Foods (NYSE:USFD – Get Free Report) last posted its quarterly earnings data on Thursday, May 8th.
+The company reported $0.68 EPS for the quarter, missing the consensus estimate of $0.69 by ($0.01).
+The firm had revenue of $9.35 billion during the quarter, compared to analysts’ expectations of $9.42 billion.
 US Foods had a net margin of 1.30% and a return on equity of 15.03%.
-The company had revenue of $9.35 billion during the quarter, compared to the consensus estimate of $9.42 billion.
-During the same period in the prior year, the company earned $0.54 earnings per share.
-The firm’s revenue was up 4.5% compared to the same quarter last year.
-Equities analysts expect that US Foods will post 3.59 earnings per share for the current year.
+The company’s quarterly revenue was up 4.5% on a year-over-year basis.
+During the same quarter last year, the business posted $0.54 EPS.
+On average, equities analysts expect that US Foods will post 3.59 earnings per share for the current fiscal year.

-In other US Foods news, Director David W. Bullock purchased 4,000 shares of the company’s stock in a transaction dated Tuesday, February 18th.
-The stock was purchased at an average price of $71.06 per share, with a total value of $284,240.00.
-Following the completion of the purchase, the director now owns 4,500 shares of the company’s stock, valued at approximately $319,770.
-The trade was a 800.00 % increase in their ownership of the stock.
-The transaction was disclosed in a document filed with the SEC, which is available at this link.
-Corporate insiders own 0.60% of the company’s stock.
+In other news, Director David W. Bullock acquired 4,000 shares of the firm’s stock in a transaction on Tuesday, February 18th.
+The shares were purchased at an average price of $71.06 per share, for a total transaction of $284,240.00.
+Following the completion of the transaction, the director now owns 4,500 shares of the company’s stock, valued at $319,770.
+The trade was a 800.00% increase in their ownership of the stock.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+0.60% of the stock is owned by corporate insiders.

-A number of institutional investors and hedge funds have recently bought and sold shares of USFD.
-CenterBook Partners LP acquired a new position in US Foods during the 1st quarter worth about $581,000.
-Ontario Teachers Pension Plan Board raised its position in shares of US Foods by 161.1% during the first quarter.
-Ontario Teachers Pension Plan Board now owns 19,944 shares of the company’s stock worth $1,306,000 after acquiring an additional 12,307 shares during the last quarter.
-Deutsche Bank AG lifted its stake in shares of US Foods by 133.7% in the first quarter.
-Deutsche Bank AG now owns 355,331 shares of the company’s stock worth $23,260,000 after acquiring an additional 203,281 shares during the period.
-Chicago Partners Investment Group LLC bought a new stake in US Foods in the first quarter valued at approximately $252,000.
-Finally, Primecap Management Co.
-CA increased its position in US Foods by 194.6% during the 1st quarter.
-Primecap Management Co.
-CA now owns 1,941,400 shares of the company’s stock valued at $127,084,000 after purchasing an additional 1,282,379 shares during the period.
-98.76% of the stock is currently owned by institutional investors and hedge funds.
+Hedge funds and other institutional investors have recently modified their holdings of the stock.
+EntryPoint Capital LLC purchased a new position in shares of US Foods during the fourth quarter valued at about $357,000.
+Longbow Finance SA bought a new position in shares of US Foods in the fourth quarter worth approximately $9,001,000.
+Avantax Advisory Services Inc. lifted its stake in shares of US Foods by 121.6% in the fourth quarter.
+Avantax Advisory Services Inc. now owns 11,131 shares of the company’s stock worth $751,000 after buying an additional 6,108 shares in the last quarter.
+Merit Financial Group LLC bought a new position in shares of US Foods in the fourth quarter worth approximately $413,000.
+Finally, Westover Capital Advisors LLC lifted its stake in shares of US Foods by 199.2% in the fourth quarter.
+Westover Capital Advisors LLC now owns 25,722 shares of the company’s stock worth $1,735,000 after buying an additional 17,125 shares in the last quarter.
+Hedge funds and other institutional investors own 98.76% of the company’s stock.

 US Foods Company Profile